ameisner/lsst_decam_recipe/README.md

 ### appendix F: reducing other DECam data

 Let's say that you would like to reduce some other DECam science data (not from the example HITS 2015 data set) using the LSST pipeline.
-For g band, you can run `processCcd.py` using the same calibration files curated for the examaple HITS data set.
+For g band, you can run `processCcd.py` using the same calibration files curated for the example HITS data set.
 To do this, you can set up a new repository:

 ```
 mkdir DATA